42 North Social House Is Dexter's Most Ambitious Restaurant

 I wrote in the Dexter food guide that this town has more good food than a town of 4,500 should be able to support.
 42 North is the restaurant that pushes the argument furthest.
 Jolly Pumpkin brought national recognition.
 Raterman Bread Haus built a sourdough program that would hold up in any city.
 But 42 North is the one making a bet that Dexter can sustain a seasonal, scratch-driven, full-service restaurant in a landmark building, and so far the bet is holding.

-Dexter's food corridor has been filling in over the past few years.
+The food corridor here has been filling in.
 Dexter Brunch House anchors mornings.
 Raterman covers bread and lunch.
 Jolly Pumpkin and The Beer Grotto handle beer.
 Chela's fills the taco lane.
-42 North sits at the top of the stack, the place you go when you want to eat well and the building to match the meal.
-Every small town needs a restaurant that makes locals feel like they don't have to leave for a good dinner.
-Dexter has one.
+42 North sits at the top of the stack, the place you go when you want the building to match the meal.
+For locals who already drive through Dexter on the way to somewhere else, the argument is that you stop driving through and start eating here.
+The kitchen is good enough to make that the right call on a Thursday night.

 42 North Social House is at 7954 Ann Arbor St, Dexter.
-Open for dinner and social hour (weekdays 4--6 p.m.).
+Open for dinner and social hour (weekdays 4 to 6 p.m.).
 About 100 seats inside, plus a seasonal patio.
 No reservations required for small parties; larger groups should call ahead.